-In order to determine whether you need to follow OSHA's confined space standard for general industry, or construction, you first need to ask yourself if the work that needs to be done in the confined space could be classified as maintenance or a construction activity.
+Whether you need to follow OSHA's confined space standard for general industry or construction, depends on if the work that needs to be done in the confined space could be classified as maintenance or a construction activity.

 If maintenance is being performed, you need to follow OSHA's general industry standard.
 If any construction activity needs to be conducted in the space, you need to follow OSHA's construction standard.
 It might seem simple, but keep in mind that you may actually need to comply with BOTH standards, depending on the tasks at hand.